 Early History of the Baar family

-Another 120 words (9 lines of text) covering the years 1798 and 1872 are included under the topic Early Baar History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baar research.
+Another 75 words (5 lines of text) covering the years 1798, 1872, 1696, 1710 and 1720 are included under the topic Early Baar History in all our PDF Extended History products and printed products wherever possible.

 Baar Spelling Variations

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Baar include Baar, Bar, Bahr, Baaren, Barr, Baher, Baren and others.

 Early Notables of the Baar family (pre 1700)

 Notables of the period with the name Baar were Johann Christian Felix Bahr (1798-1872) German philologist and historian, best known for his work on the history of Roman literature, "Gersc hichte der romischen Litteratur" and his edition of Herodotus' works.

 Ernst Theophilus Baron was a famous lute player, born at Breslau Feb.
 27, 1696.
 His first instruction was...